Please Select Your Location

 This headset combines portability and power in a lightweight, glasses-like design.
 It supports PC VR and mixed reality (MR) and includes sliding diopter dials that let you adjust the focus up to approximately -6.0 diopters per eye.

+With built-in diopter dials, VIVE XR Elite lets many nearsighted users go glasses-free while staying immersed in VR.
 Whether you’re traveling or gaming at home, VIVE XR Elite offers a glasses-free experience for many nearsighted users.
 Its manual IPD adjustment also helps fine-tune visuals for your unique vision.

 VIVE Flow

 VIVE Flow is a pair of compact, foldable VR glasses designed for casual and passive VR experiences, such as streaming content in VR from your phone.
-Like VIVE XR Elite, it includes individual diopter adjustments on each lens to support nearsighted users.
+Like VIVE XR Elite, it includes individual diopter adjustments on each lens to support many nearsighted users.

+VIVE Flow features a lightweight design and adjustable diopter lenses for VR use without frames.
 Its portable form factor also makes it ideal for travel or light use.
-Note, however, that visual results can vary based on your vision.
+Note that visual results can vary based on your vision.
 Users with astigmatism or complex prescriptions may not benefit from diopter dials alone.

 Can I use VR with prescription lens inserts?